cacttus/sketchy/README.md

-### Building a Standalone EXE, AppImg, RPM (etc)
+## Building a Standalone EXE, AppImg, RPM (etc)

-To build the applciation to an EXE / RPM / AppImage run
+To bundle the application into an EXE / RPM / AppImage run

 `npx electron-builder`